garyconnelly1/go-quick-1/README.md

 Step 5:
 Repeat steps 3 and 4, replacing the file names with the file name you wish to execute.
 For example:
 ./02-timeAndDateGo.go

+* There was a syntax error on 08-mergeLists.go on line 53 that, after over an hour of examination and experimentation I was unable to fix.